openaffect/openaffect-server/README.md

 ## What is Open Affect API?

+Software development is a human activity and the affective state of stakeholders (developers, testers, users, etc.) plays an important role.
+More and more, tools allow to capture and record emotions associated to software artefacts and aspects.
+Open Affect is a proposal to standardize this process.

+With Open Affect API, servers store **measures** reported by different types of **sensors**.
+A **measure** captures the fact that a **trigger** has caused a **subject** to feel a certain **emotion** (e.g. *a bug report has caused John to feel angry*).

 ## Where do I find the API specification?

 The Open Affect API has been specified with the Swagger format.
 The YAML file that describes the types and endpoints for the API is located in `./microservices/oa-server/src/main/resources/api-spec.yaml`.